docker-mailserver/docker-mailserver/docs/content/config/security/ssl.md

 3. if so it will copy the certs to the right places
 4. and restart postfix and dovecot

-You can ofcourse put the script and run it by cron once a week or something.
+You can ofcourse run the script by cron once a week or something.
 In that way you could automate cert renewal.
 If you do so it is probably wise to run an automated check on certificate expiry as well.
 Such a check could look something like this:
 ```

 ## code below will alert if certificate expires in less than two weeks
 ## please adjust varables!
+## make sure the mail -s command works!
+Test!

 export SITE_URL="mail.mydomain.net"
 export SITE_IP_URL="192.168.2.72"  ## can also be  mail.mydomain.net